SV592/Frontend-Portfolio/faq-accordion-main/README.md

 ### What I learned

-You can't use transitions on elements that have the display attribute
+You can't use transitions on elements with the display attribute set

 ## Author